pro-android-wearables/courseware/session_2/readme.md

 ### Code Example 2: Simple Notification

 This example shows an application for a mobile that will just send a notification to your wearable device and let you answer via voice.
 You can see the answers in the logs.
+The result will NOT be visible on the phone's UI.
+You should see something like this when you filter the log with the term "wrox" for the phone:

+![Logcat] (images/ex0201.png "Logcat")

 ### Code Example 3: Simple Notification With UI Response